USCGC Androscoggin: Service history

 In November 1961, she took part in a special mission involving the USAF and the Air National Guard relating to the Berlin crisis.
-In 1962, the Androscoggin served as Coast Guard schoolship at the Navy’s Fleet Sonar School, Key West.
+In 1962, the Androscoggin served as Coast Guard schoolship at the U.S. Navy Fleet Sonar School, Key West, Florida.

 In late August 1965, she evacuated Cuban refugees from Cay Sal to Key West.
+During November 17, 19, and 20, 1965, the cutter held movie operations in support of the film, Assault on a Queen.
 On 10 January 1966, she rescued the crew from the sinking MV Lampsis and unsuccessfully attempted to save the vessel.
 On 3 February 1966, she stood by the distressed MV Aroin until a commercial tug arrived.
 On 19 February 1966, she rescued three Cuban refugees from Anguila Cay and transported them to Miami.
 On 25 May 1966, she embarked 12 Cuban refugees from Cay Lobos and transported them to Key West.

 Vietnam War

-Androscoggin was assigned to Coast Guard Squadron Three, South Vietnam, from 4 December 1967 to 4 August 1968.
+Androscoggin was assigned to Coast Guard Squadron Three, South Vietnam, from 4 December 1967 to 4 August 1968 in direct support of Operation Market Time.
 On 1 March 1968, she assisted in the destruction of an enemy steel trawler in a gun battle at the mouth of the Song Cau River.
 In May 1968, she rescued 27 Vietnamese from the South China Sea.